shishir/dakiya/README.md

 ## Assumptions/Constraints/Decisions

 - **Part 1**:
  - validations are not exhaustive.
-It is demonstration how validation errors can be handled.
-Though outside implemented validations, the app assumes all other informations passed is valid.
+It is a demonstration of how validation errors can be handled.
+Though, the app assumes all other informations passed is valid.
  - help option not implemented.
 Time constraint.

 - **Part 2**
   - validations do not check for the validity of template variables or if the template exists.
 If implemented will follow the same pattern as other validation.
-  - Use **eex** for **templating**.
+  - Used **eex** for **templating**.
 It is part of elixir and sufficient for our use case.

 - **Part 3**
   - **Cowboy as HttpServer with Plug **.
-Plug over phoenix because its light weight and fast and is sufficient for the use case.
+Plug over phoenix framework because its light weight and fast and is sufficient for the use case.
   - No authentication implemented.
 Time constraint.
-In full blow system, we might want to provide ability for the user to generate api-token for using REST Api
+In full blown system, we might want to provide ability for the user to generate api-token for using REST Api
   - Endpoints supported ```/create```.
 This will send the email via Mailgun.

-- ** Part 4 **
+- **Part 4**
   -